ravirik/ravirik/README.md

 - 👋 Hi, I’m @ravirik ( Ravi )
 - 👀 I’m a Data ethusiast.
 - 🌱 I’m currently upskilling myself in trades of Data Engineering with a DevOps approach.
-- 💞️ I’m looking to collaborate on Data Engineering Lifecycle Projets.
+- 💞️ I’m looking to collaborate on Data Lifecycle Projets.
 - 📫 How to reach me . https://www.linkedin.com/in/ravi-ricky

 <!---